Melbourne Victory FC: Docklands Stadium

 On 2 September 2006, Melbourne Victory played its first ever match against Sydney FC at the 56,000 capacity Marvel Stadium in a 3–2 victory.
 The match proved to be a runaway success in terms of crowds, with 39,730 in attendance.
 As a result, the club moved all but one of their home games to the ground.
 This move to such a large stadium proved to be an outstanding success, with the Grand Final held there.
 The average attendance rose to 27,728 for the 2006–07 season, 10,000 above the next highest in the A-League.

 During the construction of the Melbourne Rectangular Stadium, Marvel Stadium continued to serve as the club's only home ground until the completion of the club's new permanent home, which began hosting games from the 2010–11 A-League season.
-On 11 March 2016, it was announced that th club had committed to a further lease of 10 years for the continued use of limited blockbuster matches at the venue, ending at the conclusion of the 2026–27 season.
+On 11 March 2016, it was announced that the club had committed to a further lease of 10 years for the continued use of limited blockbuster matches at the venue, ending at the conclusion of the 2026–27 season.
 This agreement was mutually ended in July 2021, when the club announced it would no longer play any further home matches at Docklands Stadium and would play every future home match at Melbourne Rectangular Stadium.

 To date, Melbourne Victory have celebrated the 2006–07 and 2008–09 premiership and championship victories at the venue.
 The stadium was also the permanent venue and operational base of the club during the 2008 Pre-Season Cup, although the grand final was won in Wellington, New Zealand.